okta/samples-ios/browser-sign-in/README.md

 Before running this sample, you will need the following:

 * An Okta Developer Account, you can sign up for one at https://developer.okta.com/signup/.
 * An Okta Application, configured for Web mode.
-This is done from the Okta Developer Console and you can find instructions [here][OIDC Web Application Setup Instructions].
+This is done from the Okta Developer Console and you can find instructions [here][OIDC Native iOS Application Setup Instructions].
 When following the wizard, use the default properties.
 They are designed to work with our sample applications.

 ## Running This Example